The real harms of prostitutionMELISSA FARLEY

 While there was initial resistance to the Swedish law, now more than 70 per cent of the public supports it.
 Women exiting prostitution use state-provided exit services.
 Not surprisingly, "those who have extricated themselves from prostitution take a positive view of criminalisation, while those who are still exploited in prostitution are critical of the ban."

 Prostitution should not be legalised because it can't be fixed, only abolished.
 More than 90 per cent of those in it tell us that they want escape from prostitution.
 In order to escape they need housing, education, jobs that provide a sustainable income, health care and emotional support.
 We should all be working on providing women with alternatives to prostitution.

 Melissa Farley, PhD, has practiced as a clinical psychologist for 45 years and is a member of the American Psychological Association.
 In 1995 she founded Prostitution Research and Education, a San Francisco-based nonprofit, and manages its website which provides information to advocates of women and children in prostitution around the world.
-She has articulated the harms of prostitution, pornography, and trafficking as an expert witness in forensic evaluations.
-She has been categorized as a legal expert on the effects of sexual violence against women and children, post traumatic stress disorder, dissociation, prostitution and trafficking.
+Contact her here.

 Copyright © 2010 Melissa Farley